Davidpm02/Davidpm02/README.md

 I undertake new projects that allow me to deepen my knowledge.
 I am in the process of studying the fundamentals of Computer Science and algorithm design.

-Additionally, I am learning Kotlin and Android Studio in my free time.
+Additionally, I am learning JavaScript and Web Development fundamentals.

  **I am open to**:

 - Any collaboration work.
 - Machine learning projects(development or research).
-- Mobile projects that allow me to learn the concepts of Mobile Development.
+- Web projects that allow me to learn the concepts of Web Development.

 ## Skills: